PhysMem: Scaling Test-Time Memory for Embodied Physical Reasoning: Method

 \section{Method}

-We present \textit{\method}, a test-time memory framework that enables VLM robot planners to learn physical principles through interaction.
-The key idea is a \scientificloop that generates hypotheses from experience, verifies them through targeted experiments, and promotes only validated knowledge to guide future decisions.
+We present \textit{\method}, a test-time memory framework that lets a VLM robot planner learn physical principles through interaction.
+The mechanism is a \scientificloop that drafts hypotheses from experience, checks each against targeted experiments, and commits only the survivors to guide future decisions.